BDC Hamburger Icon

 3. The About page humanizes your business.

-The About page helps to humanize your business by telling visitors about yourself and your team.
+The About page helps to humanize your business by telling visitors about you and your team.
 Put a face to a name and title, and let your photos and bios reassure visitors that they’re dealing with real humans who understand their needs.

 TipBottom line